jarmibe7/JuggleBot/README.md

 10. Animate system with custom animation function.

 ## Results
 My dynamics simulation is a physcially reasonable depiction of soccer juggling.
 Below is the final version of a plot I used during development to determine the success of my simulation.
-It displays the dynamics of all state variables, and their adherence to the impact constraints.
+It displays the dynamics of all state variables, and their adherence to their respective impact constraints.

 ![trajectory_plot.png](Figures/trajectory_plot.png)